-I’ve learned that great theatrical works – this magic of storytelling – comes from open-ended exploration and radical collaboration.
-This is the foundation of Working Title Playwrights“.
+Theatre is created in community.
+Plays cannot be made alone.
+The magic of storytelling comes from open-ended exploration and radical collaboration.
+The is the foundation of Working Title Playwrights“.

 – Amber Bradshaw